ValU020/Java-Project/Workshop2/README.md

 ## Objectives

-- Make an app where the users can send and receive messages, make voice and video calls.
+- Make an app where the users can send and receive messages and make voice calls.
 - Implement a system or an authenticator where every user can have a personal account.
 - Design a website that is intuitive and easy to use for everyone, with essential functionalities and a seamless user experience that enhances accessibility, responsiveness, and user engagement.